Botmock/botmock-bot-framework-export/README.md

 LUIS_ENDPOINT_KEY="@YOUR-LUIS-ENDPOINT_KEY"
 ```

-> The last two fields should be obtained by visiting "Application Settings" in the luis.ai dashboard.
+> The last two fields should be obtainable by visiting "Application Settings" in the luis.ai dashboard.

 Start the HTTP server:

 ```shell
 npm start
 ```

+Open Bot Framework Emulator and point it to `http://localhost:8080/messages`.